Automations to Integrations:

 What recent data tells us

-Recent findings from Socure underscore the gravity of the situation: the Document and Biometric Identity Fraud Report revealed that "document image-of-image" was the most common method of fraud, accounting for 63% of rejected IDs.
+Recent findings from Socure underscore the gravity of the situation: the Document and Biometric Identity Fraud Report (Socure, 2024) revealed that "document image-of-image" was the most common method of fraud, accounting for 63% of rejected IDs.
+And the threat is evolving fast— 1 in 20 ID verification failures is now linked to deepfakes (Veriff 2025 Identity Fraud Report), a challenge so significant that 64% of organizations now cite AI and deepfakes as a primary identity-fraud concern.

 The rise in fraud is being closely monitored by the U.S. Citizenship and Immigration Services (USCIS), which issued a public alert highlighting a significant increase in fraudulent activities related to Form I-9 in 2023, particularly concerning counterfeit and altered identification documents.